maelchiotti/GTagger/README.md

 ## TODO

+- Use a GridLayout and QFrames to display the songs in a prettier way

 - Toggle the save lyrics button automatically

 - Improve the settings window to be a `QtCore.Qt.Tool` so that it keeps focus